mikeraynham/wildaboutpilates/classes.md

 ### Classes

+{% include testimonial.html
+    content="I'm having a great time at the classes and getting so much out of it!
+Please could you put me down for the next 6 weeks?" author="N Prestt" %}

 Taster session

 : First session £8.50 with no obligation.
 At Wild about Pilates we want people to come and see what it’s all about.